TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Guitar Hero/PS3.md

 - Values and ranges may vary.
 All values listed are nominal, for proper handling calibration will need to be provided.
 - X, Y and Z are limited to a range of `0x180`-`0x280`

+Some LP accelerometer quirks:
+- When reaching its minimum, X will snap to the minimum.
+- When reaching its maximum, X will snap to the maximum.

-Some LP and World Tour accelerometer quirks:
+Some World Tour accelerometer quirks:
-- When reaching its minimum, X will snap to the maximum.
+- When reaching its minimum, X will snap to the minimum.
 After a certain point beyond that, it will somewhat jitter between max and min.

 Some WoR specific quirks:
 - Y axis is always 512